Meats and Sausages

 - Skim off the excess fat from the meat stock surface and bring the broth to a boil.

 Hot groats, straight from the pot are spread evenly on top of the meat, without mixing.
-Then blood is poured over groats (right part of the photo above).
+Then, blood is poured over the groats (right part of the photo above).
 The meats or groats should be warm but not hotter than 60º C (140º F) otherwise blood protein will start cooking and blood will not mix well with other ingredients.

 Everything is mixed well together and ready for stuffing.
 Before stuffing all of the meat mass a test should be made: a small trial sausage should be made and cooked and then tested.
-Bear in mind that in a hot product the flavor of salt and spices seems more intense than in the same product that is eaten cold.
+Bear in mind that in a hot product, the flavor of salt and spices seems more intense than in the same product that is eaten cold.

 The picture above depicts liver sausages being cooked in hot water.
 The sausages are immersed into boiling water and the temperature will immediately drop lower.
 The cooking process will last about 30 minutes at 80º C (176º F).
 A rule of thumb says that at 80º-85º C (176º-185º F) about 15 minutes is needed for each 1 centimeter of the diameter of the sausage.
 Internal sausage temperature should reach 68º-70º C (154º-158º F).